appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 This has thankfully been addressed and there's a heap of plugins for Kakoune.
 No curated list as of yet, but this might change in the future.

-All else being equal, it is a direct upgrade to `neovim` in many ways except one: it still falls into the trap of using a customized language called `kakounescript`.
+All else being equal, it is a direct upgrade to `neovim` in many ways except one: it still falls into the trap of using a customised language called `kakounescript`.
 It is a strong contender, and definitely something that I will be using, if not full time, then at least in some capacity.

 ::: info helix
-Helix is a direct downgrade to kakoune in many ways.
+Helix is a direct downgrade to Kakoune in many ways.
 The only saving grace is that they chose to "rewrite it in Rust", but that is only a positive in some cases.
 :::